chrisweather/CO2-Sensor-Display-TrafficLight/README.md

 # CO2-Sensor with Display and Traffic Light - ESP8266

 A simple CO2-Meter based on Wemos D1 mini, MH-Z19B CO2-Sensor, OLED-Display-Shield 64x48, Neopixel LED
+A first try to get familiar with some of the parts.
+See https://github.com/chrisweather/Office-Climate-Control for the final result.

     Set 'Adafruit_SSD1306.h' to these settings: